fossmanjack/nextgroc/doc/roadmap.md

 - [ ] Save and load lists from localStorage
 - [ ] item search modal
 - [ ] implement sorting
+- [ ] Resize, upload, and save images in array rather than files

 Understand that in order to get this to work correctly you're probably going to need to use Node.js to interact with a sqlite database on the back end.
 It's